Tips on How to Become a Food Stylist

 Seminars

 There are all sorts of courses or seminars available in a variety of different states and cities.
 The lengths of these programs could range anywhere from two days to two weeks.
 These seminars are available in culinary schools and/or chef colleges, and can also be taught by a private instructor.
 A two-day workshop in food styling for example, could cost up to $700, while other week-long seminars cost $500.
-There are also food styling workshops online at photostylingworkshops.com that cost between $400 and $500.
+There are also food styling workshops online at foodphotographyschool.com for a one-time $99 fee.
+Here is a sample of some other seminars:

 Diplomas